-Diabetes mellitus is a metabolic disorder characterized by fasting hyperglycemia and alterations in carbohydrate, fat and protein metabolism, associated with absolute or relative deficiencies in insulin secretion and/or insulin action.
+Diabetes mellitus is a metabolic disorder characterized by fasting hyperglycemia and alterations in carbohydrate, fat and protein metabolism, associated with absolute or relative deficiencies in insulin secretion and/or insulin action1.
 As the number of people with diabetes multiplies worldwide, the disease has taken an ever-increasing share of national and international health budgets.
-Type 1 diabetes is an auto-immune disease characterized by a local inflammatory reaction in and around pancreatic islets that is followed by selective destruction of insulin-secreting $\beta$ cells2-4.
-Experimentally, streptozotocin (STZ) or alloxan are used to induce diabetes in rodents.
-STZ is effective in triagering islet cell death by acute oxidative stress.
-STZ-induced diabetic mice are one of the animal models of insulin-dependent diabetes mellitus characterized by high fasting blood glucose levels and drastic reduction in plasma insulin concentration.
+Type 1 diabetes is an auto-immune disease characterized by a local inflammatory reaction in and around pancreatic islets that is followed by selective destruction of insulin-secreting β cells2-4.
+Experimentally, streptozotocin (STZ) alloxan are used to induce diabetes in rodents.
+STZ is effective in triggering islet cell death by acute oxidative stress.
+STZ-induced diabetic mice are one of the animal models of insulin-dependent diabetes mellitus characterized by high fasting blood glucose levels and drastic reduction in plasma insulin concentration^o.

-Though different types of oral hypoglycemic agents are available along with insulin for the management of diabetes mellitus, there is a growing interest in herbal remedies due to the effects associated side with orthodox therapeutic agents.
+Though different types of oral hypoglycemic agents are available along with insulin for the management of diabetes mellitus, there is a growing interest in herbal remedies due to the side effects associated with orthodox therapeutic agents^{6,7}.
 Furthermore, plants have played a major role in the discovery of new therapeutic agents.
-A medicinal plant, Galega officinalis, led to the discovery and synthesis of metformin; however, there is still a need for new oral antidiabetic drugs with minimal side effects.
+A medicinal plant, Galega officinalis, led to the discovery and synthesis of metformin; however, there is still a need for new oral antidiabetic drugs with minimal side effects^{8,9}.

-The available literature shows that there are more than 400 plant species showing antidiabetic activities10-12.
-The protective effect of some plants or natural substances against the death of $\Box$ cells has been reported.
-Information provided by practitioners of traditional medicine in the Centre Province of Cameroon suggests that Terminalia glaucescens possesses useful anti-diabetic properties, although this was not cited in the national ethnobotanical survey of Cameroonian medicinal plants.
-Terminalia arjuna, Terminalia belerica, Terminalia chebula, Terminalia catappa and Terminalia pallida are other species of the same family (Combretaceae) known for their antidiabetic properties.
+The available literature shows that there are more than 400 plant species showing antidiabetic activities 10-12.
+The protective effect of some plants or natural substances against cells has been reported13. the death of Information provided by practitioners of traditional medicine in the Centre Province of Cameroon suggests that Terminalia glaucescens possesses useful anti-diabetic properties, although this was not cited in the ethnobotanical national survey Cameroonian medicinal plants.
+Terminalia arjuna, Terminalia belerica, Terminalia chebula, Terminalia catappa and Terminalia pallida are other species of the same family (Combretaceae) known for their antidiabetic properties1.